-Donofild Donoring Day Benefit Description You High Option Surgical procedures (cont.)
-High Option Standard Option When multiple or bilateral surgical procedures performed during the same operative session add time or complexity to patient care, our benefits are: • For the primary procedure: PPO: 15% of the Plan allowance for the primary procedure and 15% of one-half of the Plan allowance for the secondary procedure(s) PPO: 20% of the Plan allowance for the primary procedure and 20% of one-half of the Plan allowance for the secondary procedure(s) - Full Plan allowance Non-PPO: 35% of the Plan For the secondary procedure(s): allowance for the primary procedure and 35% of one-half Non-PPO: 45% of the Plan allowance for the primary procedure and 45% of one-half - One-half of the Plan allowance of the Plan allowance for the of the Plan allowance for the Note: Multiple or bilateral surgical procedures performed through the same incision are "incidental" to the primary surgery.
+Benefit Description You Pay After the calendar year deductible Surgical procedures (cont.)
+High Option Standard Option When multiple or bilateral surgical procedures performed during the same operative session add time or complexity to patient care, our benefits are: For the primary procedure: Full Plan allowance PPO: 15% of the Plan allowance for the primary procedure and 15% of one-half of the Plan allowance for the secondary procedure(s) PPO: 20% of the Plan allowance for the primary procedure and 20% of one-half of the Plan allowance for the secondary procedure(s) For the secondary procedure(s): One-half of the Plan allowance Note: Multiple or bilateral surgical procedures performed through the same incision are "incidental" to the primary surgery.
 That is, the procedure would not add time or complexity to patient care.
-We do not pay extra for incidental procedures. secondary procedure(s); and any difference between our payment and the billed amount secondary procedure(s);and any difference between our allowance and the billed amount Not covered: All charges All charges Reversal of voluntary sterilization Services of a standby surgeon, except during angioplasty or other high risk procedures when we determine standbys are medically necessary • Routine treatment of conditions of the foot (see Foot care) • Eye surgery, such as radial keratotomy, lasik and laser surgery when the primary purpose is to correct myopia (nearsightedness), hyperopia (farsightedness) or astigmatism (blurring) Reconstructive surgery High Option Standard Option Surgery to correct a functional defect PPO: 15% of the Plan PPO: 20% of the Plan • Surgery to correct a condition caused by injury or illness if: allowance allowance - the condition produced a major effect on the member's appearance and Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount the condition can reasonably be expected to be corrected by such surgery omed uniount omou umount Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+We do not pay extra for incidental procedures.
+Non-PPO: 35% of the Plan allowance for the primary procedure and 35% of one-half of the Plan allowance for the secondary procedure(s); and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance for the primary procedure and 45% of one-half of the Plan allowance for the secondary procedure(s); and any difference between our allowance and the billed amount Not covered: All charges All charges Reversal of voluntary sterilization • Services of a standby surgeon, except during angioplasty or other high risk procedures when we determine standbys are medically necessary • Routine treatment of conditions of the foot (see Foot care) • Eye surgery, such as radial keratotomy, lasik and laser surgery when the primary purpose is to correct myopia (nearsightedness), hyperopia (farsightedness) or astigmatism (blurring) Reconstructive surgery High Option Standard Option Surgery to correct a functional defect PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount the condition can reasonably be expected to be corrected by such surgery onica anount oniou amount • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.